philipturner/molecular-renderer/Documentation/tests-and-tutorials.md

 ## xTB

 Attempt to make the MSYS2 binary work on Windows, through runtime linking like from PythonKit.
 Start with a basic test in a fresh test package.
 Access LoadLibraryA of a DLL from a different library that's known to work well.

+## HDL Tutorial

+TODO: Make accompanying Swift code to position the camera, and properly render this structure.